Abstract

 method that examines an application's functionality without knowing its internal

-Isolated Systems.
-Attributes in the Inputs-Outputs framework can target
+Systems.
+Attributes in the Inputs-Outputs framework can target tracking

-tracking algorithms in Black Box Frameworks and entire subsystems.
-Black Box
+algorithms in Black Box Frameworks and entire subsystems.
+Black Box testing can

-testing can employ an entity where the controller does not know internal paths
+employ an entity in which the controller does not know the internal paths and

 The Black Box approach applies various

-Inputs (valid or invalid) and observes the temporal pattern of behavior
+Inputs (valid or invalid) and observes the temporal behavior pattern in

-according to guidelines on definite aspects and requirements.
+accordance with guidelines for specific aspects and requirements.
 Eventually,

 system controllers try to determine accurate Output dependencies through